web-music-score/wms/README.md

 }
 catch(e) {
     // MusicError is raised on errors.
-    if(e instanceof Score.MusicError) {
+    if(e instanceof Core.MusicError) {
-        console.log(e);
+        console.error(e);
     }
 }
 ```

 ## Compatibility

-This library is bundled to ESM, CJS and UMD formats.
+- This library is bundled to ESM, CJS and IIFE formats.

-* CJS and UMD bundles are transpiled with Babel for ES5/IE11 compatibility.
-* ESM bundle targets modern environments (ES6+).
-* Uses ES6 features like Map, etc.
+- Target is to suppor ES6/ES2015.
-* No polyfills are included.
+- No polyfills are included.

 While designed for compatibility in mind, the library has not been explicitly tested against specific Node.js or browser versions.